PhD Fellow

 [09/2024] Paper accepted at SoCC'24: Rethinking State Management in Actor Systems for Cloud-Native Applications.

-Rodrigo Laigner is a fourth-year PhD fellow in the Department of Computer Science at University of Copenhagen under the supervision of Prof. Yongluan Zhou.
-Previously, has been co-advised by Marcos Antonio Vaz Salles.
+Rodrigo Laigner recently finished his PhD in the Department of Computer Science at the University of Copenhagen under the supervision of Prof. Yongluan Zhou and Marcos Antonio Vaz Salles ('Til '22).

 His research targets devising effective programming abstractions and efficient systems for emerging data-intensive applications.
 During his doctoral studies, he published relevant articles about distributed data-intensive applications in the cloud.